History of Puerto Rico: Jones Act of 1917

-In the 1930s, the Nationalist Party, led by president Pedro Albizu Campos failed to attract sufficient electoral support and withdrew from political participation.
+In the 1930s, the Nationalist Party, led by president Pedro Albizu Campos, failed to attract sufficient electoral support and withdrew from political participation.
 Increased conflict arose between their adherents and the authorities.
-On October 20, 1935 Albizu testified against the dean of the University of Puerto Rico, claiming that he wanted to Americanize the institution.
+On October 20, 1935, Albizu testified against the dean of the University of Puerto Rico, claiming that he wanted to Americanize the institution.
 Four days later a student assembly gathered and declared Albizu a persona non grata, forbidding him to speak there.
-Albizu was later arrested and convicted of conspiring to overthrow the American government.
-He was arrested for breaking the Smith Act of 1940 which declared that it was against the law for anyone to teach or be part of a group that encouraged the overthrow of the American government.
+Albizu was later arrested for breaking the Smith Act of 1940, which declared that it was against the law for anyone to teach or be part of a group that encouraged the overthrow of the American government.

 On October 23, 1935, a student assembly was planned to be held at the University of Puerto Rico-Río Piedras campus.
-Its officials asked Governor Blanton Winship to provide armed police officers for the campus, to forestall possible violence.
-Colonel Elisha Francis Riggs, the U.S. appointed Police Chief, commanded the forces.
-A couple of police officers spotted what they believed to be a suspicious-looking automobile and asked the driver Ramón S. Pagán for his license.
+Its officials asked Governor Blanton Winship to provide armed police officers for the campus to forestall possible violence.
+Colonel Elisha Francis Riggs, the U.S.-appointed Police Chief, commanded the forces.
+Several police officers spotted what they believed to be a suspicious-looking automobile and asked the driver Ramón S. Pagán for his license.
 Pagán was the Secretary of the Nationalist Party at this time.
 He was accompanied in the car by his friends and other Nationalist Party members Pedro Quiñones and Eduardo Rodríguez.
-The police officers asked Pagán to slowly drive to the police station on Calle Arzuaga, but a block from the station, the police surrounded the vehicle and fired their guns into the car.
+The police officers asked Pagán to slowly drive to the police station on Calle Arzuaga, but while they were just a block away from the station, the police surrounded the vehicle and fired their guns into the car.
 Pagán, Quiñones, and Rodríguez were not armed with weapons.
 José Santiago Barea, another Nationalist, was approaching the car when police began shooting.
 It resulted in the death of the four nationalists and one bystander.